gc5g14/LaFortuna-Minesweeper/README.md

 ## Some of the code used in this projects belongs to different authors:
 * To read switches (routa.c and routa.h) Peter Danneger's code (adapted by Klaus-Peter Zauner) is used
-* To drive the display (lcd folder) Steve Gunn's code (adapted by Klaus-Peter Zauner and modified by me) is used
+* To drive the display (lcd folder) Steve Gunn's code (adapted by Klaus-Peter Zauner) is used

 This code is released under the GPLv3 licence